kaze-desu/LSTM-baseline-BADE03/README.md

 ```bash
 python main.py --eval <path_to_model>
 ```
+## Encountering Issues with This Project's Code?

+Please use the "issue" feature to submit your problem.
+Make sure your issue includes the following details:

+- Environment information
+- Cause of the issue
+- Expected outcome
+- Steps to reproduce

+Additionally, if you are able to resolve the issue, you are encouraged to submit a pull request (PR) to the repository and merge your solution, contributing to the improvement of this repository.
 ## Want A Better Results?
 ### Simple Hyperparameter Tuning
 You can try the following: